TheOdinProject/curriculum/foundations/javascript_basics/javascript_developer_tools.md

 1. Learn 14 tips and tricks in this [JavaScript 30 Video](https://www.youtube.com/watch?v=xkzDaKwinA8) by Wes Bos

 ### Knowledge Check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+This section contains questions for you to check your understanding of this lesson on your own.
+If you’re having trouble answering a question, click it and review the material it links to.

-- <a class="knowledge-check-link" href="#opening-dev-tools"> How do you open developer tools? </a>
+- <a class="knowledge-check-link" href="#opening-dev-tools">How do you open developer tools? </a>
-- <a class="knowledge-check-link" href="https://developer.chrome.com/docs/devtools/device-mode/"> How do you change screen size of a website using developer tools?</a>
+- <a class="knowledge-check-link" href="https://developer.chrome.com/docs/devtools/device-mode/">How do you change screen size of a website using developer tools?</a>
 - <a class="knowledge-check-link" href="https://developer.chrome.com/docs/devtools/javascript/breakpoints/">What is a breakpoint?</a>
 - <a class="knowledge-check-link" href="https://developer.chrome.com/docs/devtools/javascript/breakpoints/#loc">How do you set a breakpoint?</a>